rust-lang/book/src/ch10-01-syntax.md

 ## Generics Syntax

-We've already hinted at the concept of generics in previous chapters, but we never dug into what exactly they are or how to use them.
+We've already hinted at the idea of generics in previous chapters, but we never dug into what exactly they are or how to use them.
 In places where we specify a type, like function signatures or structs, instead we can use *generics*.
-Generics are stand-ins that represent more than one particular concept.
+Generics are stand-ins that represent an abstract set instead of something concrete.
 In this section, we're going to cover generic *data types*.

 You can recognize when any kind of generics are used by the way that they fit into Rust's syntax: any time you see angle brackets, `<>`, you're dealing with